FelipeMello/campground/readme.md

-#Refractoring Mongoose Code
+#Mongoose Code
-* Create a models directory
+* Is in models directory
-* Use module.exports
+* module.exports
-* Require everything correctly
+* Require

+#Seeds File
+* Run the seed file every time the server starts